Shahab-J/Freeze-Thaw-Detection/README.md

 ## ✨ Author

-Developed by [Shahabeddin Taghipourjavi](https://github.com/Shahab-J) Department of Environmental Sciences, University of Québec at Trois-Rivières, Trois-Rivieres, QC G8Z 4M3, Canada.
+Developed by [Shahabeddin Taghipourjavi](https://github.com/Shahab-J) Department of Environmental Sciences, University of Québec at Trois-Rivières (UQTR), Trois-Rivieres, QC G8Z 4M3, Canada.

 📚 Supervision
 This project is carried out under the supervision of: